Ethan-Passino/Ethan-Passino/README.md

 ---

 ## 🚀 What I'm Working On:
-- **Improving my skills** in React and exploring advanced concepts like Redux and Next.js.
+- **Improving my skills** in React and exploring advanced concepts especially with data structures and LeetCode questions.
 - Diving deeper into **C++** for high-performance application development.
 - Exploring **DevOps tools** like Docker and Kubernetes to enhance CI/CD pipelines.
 - Always eager to learn **new languages and frameworks** and to contribute to exciting projects!